 As a 2017 Henry Jackson Society report based on 59 indicators showed, the UK’s total geopolitical capability remains very high despite its decision to leave the EU.
 Indeed, many of the dire predictions made prior to the referendum have simply not occurred.
 Nor are there indicators that they might yet happen.

-Read more on the Lowy Institute
+Read more at the Lowy Institute.